 Premier’s Spirit of Democracy

-The Premier’s Spirit of Democracy Study Tour (PSoD) provides students enrolled in Years 9, 10 and 11 the opportunity to explore the origins of democracy, and understand the influence democracy has had on contemporary Victorian and Australian society.
-PSoD is open annually, for application by competitive process to all Victorian school students in Years 9, 10 and 11.
+The Premier's Spirit of Democracy Study Tour (PSoD) provides students the opportunity to explore the origins of democracy and understand the influence democracy has on contemporary Victorian and Australian society.
+PSoD is open annually, for application by competitive process to all Victorian school students enrolled in Years 9, 10 and 11.
 The study tour will take place during the Term 1 school holidays the following year.

 PSoD is funded by the Department of Education and Training.
 Find out more about the